 Hangar is designed to "just make sense" in every operation you have to perform.
+As such, there is a single interface which all interaction begins with: the designed to "just make sense" in every operation you have to perform.
 As such, there is a single interface which all interaction begins with: the Repository object.

-Weather a hangar repository exists at the path you specify or not, just tell hangar where it should live!
+Whether a hangar repository exists at the path you specify or not, just tell hangar where it should live!